 MOHAI offers multi-stall men’s and women’s restrooms on the first floor, which are both equipped with changing tables.
-There are also 2 single-stall, all-gender restrooms on the second floor, as well as in the South Lake Café.
+There are also 2 single-stall, all-gender restrooms on the second floor.

 Photography for personal, non-commercial purposes is allowed at MOHAI.
 Please refrain from using a flash as it can potentially damage artifacts.
 Tripods and other equipment that can impede visitor movement through the galleries are not allowed.

-Be sure to share pictures and tag MOHAI using #mohai or #edibleMOHAI!
+Be sure to share pictures by tagging MOHAI and using #MOHAI!

 Commercial photography is allowed on a case by case basis.
-Contact the Marketing Department for additional information.
+Contact the Marketing Department at firstname.lastname@example.org for additional information.

-To ensure that everyone’s visit is fun and enjoyable, MOHAI requests that you leave the following items at home when planning your visit: gum, large bags, non-service animals, and firearms.
+To ensure that everyone’s visit is fun and enjoyable, MOHAI requests that you leave large bags, non-service animals, and firearms at home when visiting the museum.
 If you have any questions regarding these policies, please contact us.

-Lockers are available for secure storage of personal items.
+Lockers are available for secure storage of personal items and are sanitized between uses.
 Locker keys may be checked out at the Admission Desk in exchange for a driver’s license or membership card.
 Visitors may carry small bags and backpacks into the galleries; however, please inquire about locked storage for larger items.

 Stroller parking is available on the first floor of the museum.
 Ask staff at the Admission Desk for directions to that area.